Everything I Have Is Yours (film)

-Everything I Have Is Yours is a 1952 American Technicolor musical film.
+Everything I Have Is Yours is a 1952 American Technicolor musical film directed by Robert Z. Leonard and starring Gower Champion, Marge Champion and Dennis O'Keefe.

-Plot summary
+Plot

-The husband and wife dance team, Chuck and Pamela Hubbard (Gower Champion and Marge Champion), are a pair of happily married dancers.
+The husband and wife dance team, Chuck and Pamela Hubbard, are a pair of happily married dancers.
 The Hubbards have dreamed for years of taking their act to Broadway, and after much hard work and perseverance, they finally get their shot at the big time, only to discover that Pamela is pregnant, and her doctor forbids her to dance.